mandalsaroj/q-categorizer/README.md

 ### running the code

-- download the word vector file and place it in the same folder.
+- download the word vector file from  [here](https://nlp.stanford.edu/projects/glove/) and place it in the same folder.
 It should be named `glove.6B.200d.txt`

 - python categorize.py